slsa-framework/slsa-proposals/0004/README.md

     -  A configurable set of provenance properties that are not expected to change.
 This could be an organization-wide or even ecosystem-wide default setting.
-    -  The content of a ‘good' provenance instance.
+    -  The content of a 'good' provenance instance.

 I am inclined to prefer alternative 1, because it is more explicit about what provenance will or will not be compliant.
 Alternative 2 may be preferable if